-command: Elements of an MP/M-86 command line.
-In general, an MP/M-86 command has three parts: the command keyword, the command tail, and a carriage return.
+command: Elements of an MP/M II command line.
+In general, an MP/M II command has three parts: the command keyword, the command tail, and a carriage return.

-command file: Series of coded machine executable instructions stored on disk as a program file, invoked in MP/M-86 by typing the command keyword next to the system prompt on the console.
-The MP/M-86 command files generally have a filetype of CMD.
+command file: Series of coded machine executable instructions stored on disk as a program file, invoked in MP/M II by typing the command keyword next to the system prompt on the console.
+The MP/M II command files generally have a filetype of PRL or COM.
 Files are either command files or data files.
 Same as a command program.

-command keyword: Name that identifies an MP/M-86 command, usually the primary filename of a file of type CMD, or the name of a queue associated with a Resident System Process.
+command keyword: Name that identifies an MP/M II command, usually the primary filename of a file of type COM or PRL, or the name of a queue associated with a Resident System Process.
 The command keyword precedes the command tail and the carriage return in the command line.